AkimSALADIN/Root_A526BXXU1AUAG/README.md

 This root is only tested on firmware A526BXXU1AUAG.
 Use at your own risk !

-I made that root because I tried to use EFTSU tools to root my A52 5G without success so I decide make this root and share it if you want to root your phone in simple way.
+I made that root because I tried to use [EFTSU tools](https://eftsu.com/) to root my A52 5G but without success.
+So I decide make this root and share it if you want to root your phone in simple way.

 ### What's you need ?